HL7/fhir-registry-protocols-ig/input/pagecontent/transaction-CURD.md

 </ol>

 ###### create
-The Registry Submission Definition Repository <b>shall</b> support the FHIR create operation on  the StructureDefinition and StructureMap resources.
+The Registry Submission Definition Repository <b>shall</b> support the FHIR create operation on  the StructureDefinition resource.

 ###### update
-The Registry Submission Definition Repository <b>shall</b> support the FHIR update operation on  the StructureDefinition and StructureMap resources.
+The Registry Submission Definition Repository <b>shall</b> support the FHIR update operation on  the StructureDefinition resource.

 ##### Expected Actions